Fourteenth Annual Product Warranty Report:

 In the third quarter of 2016, claims rates were the highest they've been since 2010.
 But in the second quarter of 2016, accrual rates hit a new all-time low of 1.1%.
 And by year's end, both expense rates met at a level just under 1.4%.
 It's baffling.

 Industry Claims Totals

 We traditionally categorize each manufacturer by the industry in which it sells its products.
 In the charts below, we've grouped 17 warranty-issuing industries into three big groups: vehicles, high-tech electronics, and building trades.
 And the latter also is the home of industries that don't quite fit in either of the others, such as jewelry and sports equipment.
 In 2016, about 49% of the claims paid came from vehicles, with just over 36% coming from high-tech and the remaining 15% from building trades.

 In order to classify diversified companies, we choose the dominant product line.
 The goal is to place each of our 450 warranty providers into one and only one of 18 different industry categories.
 For instance, United Technologies Corp. is classified as an HVAC manufacturer, because of Carrier.
 General Electric Co. is listed as a power generating equipment provider, because of its turbines and power plants.
 But both could also belong in the aviation industry totals, though we're not going to double-count.

 Figure 5 includes the annual totals for three industry groupings: automotive OEMs, automotive parts suppliers, and aerospace.
 Engine makers such as Cummins Inc. are classified as suppliers, while everything from heavy trucks to motorcycles are classified as OEMs.
 And the aerospace category contains both the plane manufacturers and all their suppliers.

 Automotive OEMs saw their claims rise by around 2% last year, while their suppliers saw a 7% gain.
+Refining the OEM figures even further based on the size of the vehicles, the car, SUV & motorcycle manufacturers saw a 4% increase, while the truck, bus & heavy equipment manufacturers saw a 1% decline.
 We will talk more about this trend whereby the OEMs are shifting more of their claims costs to their suppliers in a future newsletter.
 For now, suffice to say that it is happening.